Publicly Traded Companies.

 Recruiting Distributors and Manufacturing Representatives.
 In a competitive marketplace, stock options can be used as bonuses or regards for increased sales performance or achievement of goals.
 The potential for using stock option program, as part of a performance package or to increase brand or product loyalty outside the company’s, is nearly limitless, garnering greater overall support and success across a broader range of business groups.

-Another difference between Nevada and Wyoming You normally need a public company to be able to issue millions or billions of shares of stock.
+Another difference between Nevada and Wyoming Corporations: Another advantage of going public in Wyoming is that you can issue millions or billions of shares of stock.
 If you do this in Nevada, your cost will be around $35,000.00, per year.
 Your cost in Wyoming can be $50.00.
 Wyoming allows a company to issue as many shares as they want, without billing extra for them.
 So if you are thinking of starting a public company, or if you think you may want to take your company public, in the future, Wyoming may be the best place to incorporate.
-Call us for more information.
+Call us for more information or for pricing on setting up a corporation.